Knife Maker's Mark for Jay Fisher Knives

 Someone else who is stolen from are the survivors, descendants, and people who will receive the legacy of those designs.
 Though I may give my designs away when I die, they will most assuredly go to those young men in my family who will continue these legacy pieces in their own careers.
 Someone who steals from me also steals from my heirs.
 How would you feel if the money, treasure, and property that you have worked for all your life to pass down to your children was simply stolen out from under them?
 As a professional artist, craftsman, designer, and creative professional, I owe it to my heirs and family to protect the results of my work.

 If you are a person who is actively seeking knife designs, this paragraph is directed to you.
 Why copyright infringement is done simply amazes me, as all of this can be avoided by simply designing your own knives.
-You'll learn more about the arrangement, creation, and application of form, shape, and context of the knife geometry, mechanics, and materials when you do this, and you may well create something to be very proud of that is unique and special in the world that you will own the copyright of!
+You'll learn more about the arrangement, creation, and application of form, shape, and context of the knife geometry, mechanics, graphic layout, and materials when you do this, and you may well create something to be very proud of that is unique and special in the world that you will own the copyright of!
 Yes, it's an effort to design and create, but if you are making knives, you already are brave enough to take on a substantial effort!
 I encourage you to take a stand for your own creations, your own family, your own work, and your own designs.
 This will have more meaning to you than any other part of the effort.
 When you have completed your own design and made the knife, people will ask you where the idea for the knife came from.
 You can be proud to say it came from you.

 Isn't that better than saying you copied someone else's work?